alexeyignatiev/xdual/README.md

 $ for file in  image_temp/digit_id_partition*/*txt; do grep -H Percentage  "${file}" | tail -n 1;done
 ```

-Also, it will create two folders "digit_id_partition_first_x" and "digit_id_partition_last_x" for the `3 vs 5 digits', x = 1..50, with images for the first and the second class, respectively.
+[3 vs 5 digits'] Also, we create two groups of folders "digit_id_partition_first_x" and "digit_id_partition_last_x", x = 1..50, with images for the first and the second class, respectively.
 The correlation results are in each folder (results_exp.txt):

 To see correlations: